An In-App Promotion Pattern

 - GA4, Mixpanel, GTM, Figma

-This was a Growth Design project, the second phase of GoFreight's attempt at PLG (Product-Led Growth, where users discover and self-convert through the product itself).
-I owned the redesign of the Free Trial entry flow.
+This was the second phase of GoFreight's move toward product-led growth, where customers discover and start a trial through the product itself instead of through a sales call.
+I owned the Free Trial entry flow.

-The dropdown lives outside daily workflow.
+The What's New dropdown sits outside daily workflow.
 Of the 263 users who saw the promo, 95% skimmed past it without engaging.

 Average watch time was 11 of 35 seconds.
 The opening didn't earn the next 24 seconds, and 95% dropped off before the CTA.